Skip to main content

 • payment_id: The failed payment’s ID.

-• token_amount: The returned amount of token from the prior POST /payments/balances endpoint call.
+• token_amounts: The returned amount of token from the prior POST /payments/balances endpoint call.

 • recipient_address: The address of the new payment’s deposit address.

-• Next call the confirm withdraw endpoint (POST /payments/withdraw/confirm) with the same parameters passed to the prior API call along with the newly created owner_signature.
+• Next call the confirm withdraw endpoint (POST /payments/withdraw/confirm) with the same parameters passed to the prior API call along with the newly created owner_signature, withdraw_account, and payload (set to the withdraw_authorization string from the withdraw response).
 The withdrawal will be executed onchain automatically and transfer the assets from the old deposit address to the new one.

 Withdrawals